OpenLiberty/ci.gradle/docs/generateFeatures.md

 If this task detects Liberty features used in your project but not present in your Liberty configuration, it will create a new file `configDropins/overrides/generated-features.xml` in the `src/main/liberty/config` directory of your project.
 The `generated-features.xml` file will contain a list of features required for your project.
 If the `generated-features.xml` file has been created in the past and no additional features have been detected, this file will be retained and will contain a comment indicating that there are no additional features generated.

 The task examines the `build.gradle` dependencies to determine what version of Java EE and what version of MicroProfile you may be using.
 It will then generate features which are compatible.
-For Java EE the task looks for coordinates:
+For Java EE the task looks for these coordinates:
 * javax:javaee-api:6.0
 * javax:javaee-api:7.0
 * javax:javaee-api:8.0